anchore/grype-db/manager/README.md

 grype-db-manager -v db build-and-upload --schema-version #

 # recreate the DB listing file from the current S3 state and upload it
+# note: this requires having your AWS credentials configured
 grype-db-manager listing update
 ```